The site has a whole new look, including our all new resource center!

 The revenue team experiences direct day-to-day customer contact through Sales, Marketing, Customer Success and other functions.
 Therefore, it is the revenue team’s role to discover new markets, lead customer engagement, generate revenue and ensure customer satisfaction.
 Within this process, IT acts as an enabler, facilitating enabling technologies and providing efficiencies in delivering operations.

-In its enablement role, IT governs the technology that empowers Sales, Marketing and Customer Service, from the CRM to email and beyond, establishing new ceilings for both productivity and performance.
+In its enablement role, IT governs the technology that empowers Sales, Marketing and Customer Service.
+From the CRM to email and beyond, IT establishes new ceilings for both productivity and performance.
 This partnering role encompasses both strategic and operational components.

 IT’s Most Important Task is Data Security

 Among all of IT’s accountabilities, the highest priority lies with data security.
 Security breaches bring a business’s operations to a screeching halt.
-Not only are customers put off, but damage to the brand affects the acquisition of new customers, a primary responsibility of Sales and Marketing teams.
+Not only are customers put off, but damage to the brand affects the acquisition of new customers.

-Additionally, large data breaches often result in financial losses in the hundreds of millions of dollars, and some have surpassed over a billion dollars on several highly-publicized occasions.
+Additionally, large data breaches often result in financial losses in the hundreds of millions of dollars.
+Tragically, some have surpassed over a billion dollars on several highly-publicized occasions.

-With IT focused on data security, the revenue team should hesitate to request any software solutions that either necessitate or even allow data to be removed off one platform, handled, and moved to yet another platform.
+With IT focused on data security, the revenue team should hesitate to request any software solutions that allow data to be removed off one platform, handled, and moved to another platform.
 IT will consistently advocate the seamless integration of one solution to another, ensuring data is as safe and secure as possible.

 Data security is so important to an enterprise that technology solutions are almost always governed by IT.
 The IT group ordinarily does not hold the budget or make the ultimate purchase decision.
-However, the IT group will certainly conduct security audits prior to purchase and deployment, and the IT group definitely has influence in technology procurement.
+However, the IT group will certainly conduct security audits prior to purchase and deployment.
+The IT group definitely has influence in technology procurement.

-For the partnership between the revenue team and IT to be trusting, collaborative, efficient and effective, care must be taken to gain IT’s input with creating solution requirement specifications prior to short-listing alternative solutions.
+In order to establish a trusting relationship between the revenue team and IT, it’s important to gain IT’s input with creating solution requirement specifications prior to short-listing alternative solutions.
 The earlier the collaboration between the teams, the better.

 Despite IT’s Operational Excellence, IT Should Not Serve as Revenue Tech Stack Administrators

 In most enterprise organizations, the IT groups excel operationally.
-When technology doesn’t work as it’s either designed or expected, the IT group is called to fix, repair and/or replace.
+When technology doesn’t work as it’s expected, the IT group is called to fix, repair and/or replace.
 Additionally, the IT group maintains and administers enterprise-wide technology too, like email systems, for instance.

 However, when it comes to the revenue tech stack, it is usually best to leave day-to-day administration to the Operations team(s), be it Sales Ops, Marketing Ops, and/or Revenue Ops.
 It’s not that IT can’t handle the administration.
 It’s rather that the revenue team probably can’t afford to wait.